Average Australian Mortgage Size in 2023

 The price tag of the Tesla Model 3 is on the high side - but it is possible to get a better deal on an eco-friendly car.
-You can bring costs down by funding your purchase with one of our unique green car loans which offers a 0.7% interest rate discount, to a tiny 4.29% (4.83% comparison) for purchasing a qualifying low-emissions vehicle.
+You can bring costs down by funding your purchase with one of our unique green car loans which offers a 0.7% interest rate discount for purchasing a qualifying low-emissions vehicle.
 Let's say the Tesla Model 3 has been on your wish list for a while, and you're going to buy it when it rolls out.
 Assuming you're borrowing the full $66,000, if you take out our Green Car Loan over five years, your monthly car loan repayments for this "wow factor" car would be just $928.

 If you're still mulling over the idea of purchasing an electric car, the Electric Vehicle Council (EVC) has created an online tool that allows you to compare your car to an electric car to see how much money you could potentially save.

 According to EVC CEO Behyad Jafari, Australians are eager to adopt electric cars but affordability, variety, and government incentives are key.

 "What we have in Australia is not a lack of consumer interest in electric vehicles, but a lack of suitable models to choose from," Mr Jafari said.

 "The right level of support and standards provide manufacturers with an incentive to invest in Australia by bringing more choice to the market, providing lower cost alternatives.